oroinc/documentation/backend/entities/entity-fallback.rst

 You can set up an entity field to fallback to a different entity's field value.
-To set up such a field, add it to the entity as a property (or create a migration for adding it), and add a @ConfigField annotation and doctrine relation to |EntityFieldFallbackValue| (or array configuration in migration) like the following configuration:
+To set up such a field, add it to the entity as a property (or create a migration for adding it), and add a @ConfigField annotation and Doctrine association to |EntityFieldFallbackValue| (or array configuration in migration) like the following configuration:

 .. code-block:: php